List of awards and nominations received by Xuxa

 This is a list of awards and nominations received by Xuxa a Brazilian singer, TV host and actress.
 She began her career in 1985 in PolyGram with álbum Xuxa e Seus Amigos, and has been the most popular Latin acts in the world since the mid-1980s.
 Xuxa has sold 50 million records worldwide.
 Becoming one of Latin singers who sold more albums in the 20th century, winning several awards including 2 Latin Grammy Awards.

 In 1990, Xuxa won the Queen's Award Viña del Mar Festival.
-In 1992 won two categories of the 5th Prêmio da Música Brasileira, including best children's album.
+In 1992 won two categories of the 5th Brazilian Music Awards, including best children's album.
 In 2000, Xuxa won the award Gaviota de Plata, at the Viña del Mar International Song Festival.

 In 2000 she released a series of DVDs named Xuxa Só Para Baixinhos (Xuxa Only for Little Ones), with Xuxa singing children's songs and dancing in a choreography that small children could easily duplicate.
 It was the first of a successful series that won the Latin Grammy Award for Best Children's Album in 2002 and 2003 in addition to being nominated for the same award in 2004, 2006, 2012 and 2013.

 As an actress, Xuxa was honored at the 37th Annual Gramado Film Festival with a "Kikito" by its more than 16 children's films throughout his career.
 On television, Xuxa won several awards, including a nomination Daytime Emmy Awards for TV series Xuxa in 1994.
 With Xou da Xuxa won six times in a row the Troféu Imprensa for best children's show, in 1995, 1998, 1999 won award for Xuxa Park, and in 2007 for TV Xuxa.
 In 2010 she was honored in Miami with the Brazilian International Press Award for his contribution to children's programming.
 In the same year received an honorary award at the 14th Prêmio Extra de Televisão, presented annually by the newspaper Extra.
 In 2013 was awarded at the 52nd Troféu Imprensa as best host or entertainer TV.

 For his philanthropic work, Xuxa honored in 2008 by Albert II, Prince of Monaco, for services rendered to society through its Fundação Xuxa Meneghel.
 In September 2011, she and Shakira came together through their charitable foundations to help to children under six years of the poorest communities in Brazil.
 The two artists and Brazilian government officials signed an agreement of cooperation in the city of Rio de Janeiro, that in their first four years intend "improve education' for children of 100 educational centers in Brazil.
 In 2015, the Foundation was honored in Miami during the BrazilFoundation Gala.